Autism Spectrum Disorder in Children

 - Loss of any language or social skills at any age

 - No eye contact at 3 to 4 months

 If a child has any of the above problems, the healthcare provider will do more screening.
 This will help show if your child has ASD or another developmental disorder.
 Your child may need to see a healthcare provider with special training to diagnose and treat ASD.
 Your child may also need these screening tests:

 - Imaging tests such as CT scan, MRI, or PET scan

 - Genetic tests to look for gene problems that cause ASD or other developmental disorders

 How is ASD treated in a child?

-Each child with ASD needs his or her own special treatment program.
+Each child with ASD needs their own special treatment program.
 This is because children with ASD can vary a lot in how much help they need.
-Programs that work best are those that are started as early as possible and involve the parents.
+Programs that work best are those that are started as early as possible and include the parents.

 Treatment for ASD includes: